Code-Institute-Submissions/MS3-2/README.md

 The project was inspired by an article posted on['The School Of Life'](https://www.theschooloflife.com/thebookoflife/how-to-read-fewer-books/)

-Minimalist Reading is designed to be a responsive and accessible web application , making it easy to navigate for potential users on a range of devices.
+Minimalist Reading is designed to be a responsive and accessible web application, making it easy to navigate for potential users on a range of devices.

-The project purpose is to allow the user share their favourite book with the community while also providing quality book recommendations.
+### Project Purpose

+  **Build a book review and recommendation site**

+1. External user’s goal:
+   Find books they would like to read.

+2. Site owner's goal:
+   Earn money on each book purchased via a link from the site.

 [View the website here](https://minimalist-reading-ms3.herokuapp.com)